I just started working the night shift, and I'm having trouble sleeping during the day. Do you have any sleep tips for shift workers?

 To promote better sleep during the day:

 - Avoid stimulants before bedtime.
-If you're working nights and need to sleep from morning until afternoon, you might try to avoid caffeine after midnight.
+If you're working nights and need to sleep from morning until afternoon, try to avoid caffeine after the first part of your shift.

 - Make healthy lifestyle choices.
-Eat a healthy diet and include physical activity in your daily routine.
+Include physical activity in your daily routine.
 Plan to work out after you wake up rather than before you go to sleep.
-Resist the temptation to use junk food or nicotine to stay awake or alcohol to get to sleep.
+Don't use nicotine or alcohol near bedtime.

 If these tips don't help, consult your doctor or a sleep specialist.